Semantic Model Setup

 💡

-Access control – Only users with the Admin role can create or edit entities.
+Access control – Only users with the Admin role can manage the semantic model.

 Interface Overview